edic-nus/introduction-to-lab-tools/src/multimeter.md

 # Resistance
-The "Ohm" symbol indicates resistance measurement and its unit of measurement is also in ohms.
+The "Ohm" symbol (symbol 12) resistance measurement and its unit of measurement is also in ohms.
 The orientation of the positive and negative probes of the multimeter do not affect the measured resistance.

 # Continuity
 Continuity testing is used to check if current can flow along the tested circuit or material.
 A successful continuity check will result in a "beep" noise.
+The continuity symbol (symbol 11) looks like a 90 degree right rotated WiFi icon.

 It is good practice to test the probes of the multimeter against itself to ensure that you are a) in continuity mode and b) continuity mode is functioning as intended.
 You should hear a beep when the probes touch each other.